 What Employers Can Do Now to Prepare

-As substance abuse is expected to increase during and following the pandemic, employers need to ensure a safe working environment while essential employees continue to work, and for those returning to work.
-At a time like this, it’s easy to think that pausing your workplace drug testing policies might be helpful, but drug and alcohol testing is more important now more than ever before.
+As substance abuse is expected to increase during and following the pandemic, employers need to ensure a safe working environment while essential employees continue to work and for those returning to work.
+At a time like this, it’s easy to think that pausing your workplace drug testing policies might be helpful, but drug and alcohol testing is more important now than ever before.

 Employers need to remain committed to implementing their current drug and alcohol testing policies to ensure a drug-free workplace now and into the future.
 The federal government still requires drug testing for employers in safety-sensitive positions, such as transportation.
-It’s important that employers stay up-to-date with those requirements as some regulations have changed temporarily for COVID-19 reasons.
+It’s important that employers stay up-to-date with those requirements, as some regulations have changed temporarily for COVID-19 reasons.
 In addition, state drug testing laws that mandate drug testing and/or regulate how, when, and who drug tests have not been suspended.
-For employers experiencing obstacles for drug testing during COVID-19, there are many alternative testing procedures and methods aside from lab-based urine testing, such as hair drug testing to consider.
+For employers experiencing obstacles to drug testing during COVID-19, there are many alternative testing procedures and methods aside from lab-based urine testing, such as hair drug testing, to consider.

 How DISA Can Help